 - Build and post stories from our journalist grantees for our newly redesigned website

-- Assist with event coordination and participate in events such as talks @ pulitzer, film festivals and gallery exhibitions that further promote the work of Pulitzer Center journalist grantees and expand the public's awarness of global affairs
+- Assist with event coordination and participate in events such as Talks @ Pulitzer, film festivals and gallery exhibitions that further promote the work of Pulitzer Center journalist grantees and expand the public's awareness of global affairs

 - Support production of multimedia and related media assets of journalists' projects

 - Contribute to and maintain our online profiles, social networking sites and channels (including Facebook, Twitter, Instagram and the YouTube Channel)